A mother and daughter smile, while looking at the snow outside

 Have fun while learning something new at a museum or educational attraction.

-• Little Canada showcases iconic landmarks and landscapes through detailed, miniature animation in downtown Toronto.
+Showcasing iconic landmarks and landscapes through detailed, miniature animation.
 You’ll journey across this vast, beautiful and big country through a series of little stories.

-• The Hockey Hall of Fame has fun activities to test your goalie skills, call play-by-play action and take pictures of the Stanley Cup and lots of great moments.
-On Family Day, kids aged 13 and under (up to a maximum of 4 youth) accompanied by an adult receive free admission.
+Discover fun activities to test your goalie skills, call play-by-play action and take pictures of the Stanley Cup and lots of great moments.

 Winter adventures for teenagers